whisthq/whist/main-webserver/README.md

 **Staging**
 `https://git.heroku.com/cube-celery-staging.git`

 To push to the Heroku production/staging servers, you’ll first need to set up the Heroku CLI on your computer.
 To push to the staging server, first make sure you’re in the staging branch, then type `git add .`, then `git commit -m “COMMIT MESSAGE”`, then finally `git push staging staging:master`.
+If you are using another branch with name as {branchName}, you push via: `git push staging {branchName}:master`.
 If you get a git pull error, git pull by typing `git pull staging master` to pull from Heroku or `git pull origin staging` to pull from Github.
 To view the server logs, type `heroku logs --tail --remote staging`.

 To push to the Github production/staging repo, run `git add .`, `git commit -m "COMMIT MESSAGE"`, and finally `git push origin staging` to push to the staging repo, and `git push origin master` to push to the production repo.